JuulLabs/pommel/README.md

 Pommel expects all functions annotated with `@SoloModule` to be `static` due to the fact that the generated module needs to call the annotated function.
 As a result Pommel only supports top level functions and functions that are enclosed in an `object` or `companion` class

-Pommel was designed to be used with Dagger-Hilt as result it expects a component to be passed into the `installIn` parameter.
-The component passed into `installIn`  follows the same limitation of Dagger-Hilt.
+Pommel was designed to be used with Dagger-Hilt so it expects a component to be passed into the `installIn` parameter.
+The component passed into `installIn`  follows the same limitations imposed by Dagger-Hilt.
 The component must be one of the predefined Dagger-Hilt components or a custom component annotated with `DefineComponent`.
 If there is a need to not install a generated `SoloModule` please file a GitHub issue.

 # Download